 e-Filing: Submit Your Kansas Tax Return Online

-You can save time and money by electronically filing your Kansas income tax directly with the Department of Revenue .
+You can save time and money by electronically filing your Kansas income tax directly with the .
 Benefits of e-Filing your Kansas tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 Kansas encourages all taxpayers to utilize the state's free WebFile program, which offers free efiling capabilities to all taxpayers regardless of income or filing type.
 To eFile your Kansas income tax return you'll need a user account on Kansas.gov, which can be obtained in only a few minutes with an email account.
 Once you have a Kansas.gov account, you will be able to access the Kansas WebFile system and efile your tax return, as well as easily check for the status of your tax refund.

 To e-file your Kansas and Federal income tax returns, you need a piece of tax software that is certified for eFile by the IRS.
 While most in-depth tax software charges a fee, there are several free options available through the states, and simple versions are also offered free of charge by most tax software companies.